 - Warranty: 5-year limited warranty.

 The 5-year warranty only covers non-moving metal parts.
 Components are covered for 2 years.
-Mesh, fabric and padding come with a 1-year warranty.
+The mesh, fabric, and padding are only guaranteed for one year.

 Sizing